 Specifically, the US will have access to the UK beef market through a tariff rate quota of 13,000t (shipped weight) hormone-free beef.

 In return, the UK will gain 13,000t of ring-fenced access to the US beef market.
-The US will also have access to full liberalisation of our bioethanol market.
+The US will have access to 1.4 billion litres of duty free ethanol.

 Remaining tariffs are unchanged, and the US 10% additional tariff continues to apply on all UK exports to the USA.